Cheapest Way to Ship Perfume

 Shipping Options for Perfume

 Shipping perfume is complicated by two factors: the glass bottle is fragile, and the alcohol-based contents are classified as a flammable liquid (hazardous material).
 USPS prohibits shipping perfume containing alcohol internationally and restricts it to ground-only domestic service.
 FedEx and UPS allow perfume via ground shipping with proper hazmat labeling (ORM-D or Limited Quantity markings).
 Air shipping of perfume is heavily restricted or prohibited depending on the carrier.
+The compliance rules are fixed, but the price you pay is not: retail counter rates for these ground services are climbing again in the 2026 increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%, effective late December 2025 through January 2026), so the gap between a retail label and a discounted one widens with every bottle you send.
 Always check current carrier rules before shipping.

 | Service | Carrier | Est. Cost | Speed | Best For |